-UCD Library Special Collections holds Thomas Kinsella's personal library collection.
+UCD Library Special Collections holds The Thomas Kinsella Collection, of his published works.

 This material is Thomas Kinsella's personal collection of his own published works.
 It was built up over many years and was donated by Kinsella in July 2013.